-All educational, recreational, honorary or any other type of student organization must apply for recognition by the College.
-A list containing the names of advisors and members, the officers, requirements for membership, a copy of the constitution and bylaws, and a statement of purpose and function should accompany the petition which is submitted to the Dean of Students.
-An organization achieving recognition by the College must keep an up-to-date list of officers, members, and advisors on file in the Dean of Students' office..
+All student organizations must apply for recognition by the College.
+A list containing the names of advisors and members, the officers, requirements for membership, a copy of the organization's constitution and bylaws, and a statement of purpose and function should accompany the petition, to the Dean of Students.

+An organization achieving recognition by the College must keep an up-to-date list of officers, members, advisors, and annual reports on file in the Student Government office.
+Annual reports will be reviewed by the Student Government and Student Supreme Court at the conclusion of each semester.
+Any failure to meet expectations will be reported to the Dean of Students.
+Campus organizations that are found not to be in accordance may be subject to probation, or even termination of current status.